daostack/arc.js_legacy/docs/Migration.md

     If you want to start from scratch with brand-new contracts, run: `npm start migrateContracts.clean.andMigrate`.

 !!! tip
     When migrating to Kovan, the migration will not succeed until your node is completely caught up syncing with the net.
+If you still have problems and you are running Parity, try suppling `--no-warp`.